 The Independent Schools Council and the associations it represents fully support efforts to tackle racism or any other type of discrimination – there is need for positive, meaningful change.
 Schools strive to be inclusive and tolerant environments in which the wellbeing of every young person comes first.
 Racism can never be tolerated.

-To help schools, the ISC - working closely with member associations - has established an Inclusion and Diversity Group which will consider guidance and best practice.
+To help schools, the ISC - working closely with member associations - has established an Inclusion and Diversity Advisory Group which will consider guidance and best practice.
 The group has agreed a strategic vision to support schools’ efforts to be inclusive places where all staff and pupils feel comfortable, respected and valued.
+It is a positive vision that will bring benefits to schools.
 In addition, while the driver for current debate is black, Asian and minority ethnic (UK) racism, and that will be considered first, the group will consider the needs of all ethnic and religious groups and tackling all forms of discrimination (based on protected characteristics in the Equality Act).

 In that context, the ISC Board has agreed to adopt the International Holocaust Remembrance Alliance (IHRA) definition of antisemitism.
 The IHRA is a global organisation of which the UK is a member and its antisemitism definition is widely adopted and recognised.